 Jan Hoeijmakers Group

 This summary focusses on the contributions of Jan Hoeijmakers to the field of DNA repair and its consequences for cancer and aging: the main healthcare problems in developed societies.
-The team of Jan Hoeijmakers succeeded in cloning the first human DNA repair gene, Ercc1, followed by many more, discovered the very strong evolutionary conservation of DNA repair and an unexpected link with basal transcription.
-This elucidated the molecular basis of the cancer-prone disorder xeroderma pigmentosum (XP) and the -till then enigmatic- neurodevelopmental repair conditions, Cockayne syndrome (CS) and trichothiodystrophy (TTD).
+The Hoeijmakers team cloned the first human DNA repair gene, ERCC1, followed by many more, discovered the very strong evolutionary conservation of DNA repair and an unexpected link with basal transcription.
+This elucidated the molecular basis of the cancer-prone repair disorder xeroderma pigmentosum (XP) and the -till then enigmatic- neurodevelopmental repair conditions, Cockayne syndrome (CS) and trichothiodystrophy (TTD).
 His team identified the XPC protein as the key DNA damage recognition factor, the 10-subunit TFIIH complex as local unwinding component and the ERCC1/XPF endonuclease involved in damage excision.
 He was the first to synthesize the outline of the nucleotide excision repair (NER) reaction mechanism.
 In addition, the Hoeijmakers laboratory pioneered the in vivo analysis of the dynamics of DNA repair by fluorescent tagging in living cells and even living mammalian organisms in combination with local DNA damage induction.
 This opened a new field of DNA repair research that explores repair in the most relevant context: the living cell and intact organism.
-Subsequently, his team embarked upon the systematic generation of a series of mouse repair mutants, to cover the range from molecule to patient.
-These mouse mutants turned out to be extremely informative: they not only mimicked the corresponding human syndromes to an exceptional degree but also enabled detailed insight into the complex etiology of human repair diseases, including the initially highly controversial identification of many features of accelerated, but fully bona fide aging.
+Subsequently, his team embarked upon the systematic generation of a series of mouse repair mutants, to bridge the gap between cells and patients.
+The mouse mutants turned out to be extremely informative: they mimicked the corresponding human syndromes to an exceptional degree and enabled detailed insight into the complex aetiology of human repair diseases, including the initially highly controversial identification of many features of accelerated, but fully bona fide aging.
 In this way, he disclosed the balance between cancer and aging and the link of both with DNA damage.

-His team identified which repair processes primarily protect from cancer and which from accelerated aging and succeeded in getting grip on the aging process in mice by modulating DNA repair and surprisingly by nutritional interventions.
+His team identified which repair processes primarily protect from cancer and which from accelerated aging and succeeded in getting grip on the aging process in mice by modulating DNA repair and, surprisingly, by nutritional interventions.
 The acceleration of specific aging features was found to strictly correlate with the severity of defects in specific repair pathways.
 The spectrum of accelerated aging symptoms (which organs age fast) is determined by the type of repair defect (which pathway is affected).
-E.g. transcription-coupled repair primarily protects post-mitotic tissues such as the neuronal system from accelerated aging, cross-link repair the proliferative organs e.g. bone marrow.
-Conditional repair mice allow targeting cancer and/or accelerated aging to any organ, tissue or stage of development, for instance mice in which only the cerebellum or heart exhibit dramatic accelerated aging.
-The Ercc1Δ/-mutant, affected in at least 3 repair pathways, exhibits the most wide-spread premature aging phenotypes documented to date for any mammal: progressive neurodegeneration (dementia, ataxia, loss of hearing, vision, neuronal plasticity, etc.), osteoporosis, cardiovascular, hematological and immunological aging, thymic involution, cachexia, sarcopenia, early infertility, liver, kidney aging etc., accompanied by progressive behavioral-physiological-hormonal alterations, loss of stem cells, increased cellular senescence and gene expression patterns alike natural aging.
-Importantly, this mutant is found to be a superior model for Alzheimer and Parkinson disease addressing a tremendous unmet medical need, fully consistent with the notion that aging is the most important risk factor for all these dementia’s.
+E.g., transcription-coupled repair primarily protects post-mitotic tissues such as the neuronal system from accelerated aging, cross-link repair the proliferative organs such as the hematopoietic system.
+Conditional repair mutants allowed targeting cancer and/or accelerated aging to any organ, tissue or stage of development, for instance, mice in which only the cerebellum or heart exhibit dramatic accelerated aging.
+The hypomorphic Ercc1Δ/-mutant, affected in 4 repair pathways, exhibits the most wide-spread premature aging phenotypes documented to date for any mammal: progressive neurodegeneration (dementia, ataxia, loss of hearing, vision, neuronal plasticity, etc.), osteoporosis, cardiovascular, hematological and immunological aging, thymic involution, cachexia, sarcopenia, early infertility, liver, kidney aging etc., accompanied by progressive behavioural-physiological-hormonal alterations, loss of stem cells, increased cellular senescence, overall frailty and gene expression patterns alike natural aging.
+Importantly, this mutant is found to be a superior model for Alzheimer and other neurodegenerative disease addressing a tremendous unmet medical need, fully consistent with the notion that aging is the most important risk factor for all these proteinopathies.

-Rapid accumulation of unrepaired DNA damage in these mice may cause cancer or premature cell death and senescence, but triggers also an anti-aging, anti-cancer ‘survival response’ likely in an attempt to extend lifespan.
-This response suppresses growth and enhances maintenance and defense systems (anti-oxidant defenses, stress resistance, immunological and metabolic parameters) and resembles the longevity response induced by dietary restriction (DR).
-Remarkably, subjecting the progeroid, dwarf mutants to actual DR resulted in the largest lifespan increase recorded in mammals: thirty percent DR tripled median and maximal remaining lifespan, and drastically retarded all aspects of accelerated aging investigated, but most impressively neurodegeneration, e.g. DR animals retained 50% more neurons and maintained full motoric function, and even lost tremors not only arresting neuronal decline, but even improving neurofunctioning.
-Repair-deficient progeroid Xpg-/- mice responded similarly to DR, extending this observation beyond Ercc1.
-The DR response in Ercc1Δ/- animals resembled CR in wt, except that the unfolded protein response (UPR), which is already highly upregulated in ad libitum Ercc1Δ/- mice was tempered by CR.
-Importantly, ad libitum Ercc1Δ/- liver expression profiles showed preferential extinction of expression of long genes, consistent with genome-wide accumulation of stochastic, transcription-blocking lesions, which affect long genes more than short ones.
+Rapid accumulation of unrepaired DNA damage in these mice may cause cancer or premature cell death and senescence, but triggers also an anti-aging, anti-cancer response likely in an attempt to extend lifespan.
+This ‘survival’ response suppresses growth and enhances maintenance and defence systems (anti-oxidant defences, stress resistance, immunological and metabolic parameters) and -interestingly- resembles the anti-aging longevity response induced by calorie restriction (CR).
+Strikingly, subjecting the progeroid, dwarf mutants to actual CR resulted in the largest lifespan increase recorded in mammals: 30% CR tripled median and maximal remaining lifespan, and drastically retarded all aspects of accelerated aging investigated, but most impressively neurodegeneration.
+CR animals retained 50% more neurons, maintained full motoric function, and even lost tremors not only arresting neuronal decline, but even improving neurofunctioning.
+Repair-deficient progeroid Xpg-/- mice responded similarly to CR, extending this observation beyond Ercc1.
+The CR response in Ercc1Δ/- animals resembled CR in wt, except that the unfolded protein response (UPR), which is already highly upregulated in ad libitum Ercc1Δ/- mice was tempered by CR.
+Importantly, ad libitum Ercc1Δ/- liver showed a progressive dramatic decline of overall transcription, preferentially of expression of long genes, consistent with genome-wide accumulation of stochastic, transcription-blocking lesions, which affect long genes more than short ones.
 This lowered and imbalanced transcriptional output was subsequently also discovered in normal aging in numerous post-mitotic tissues in many species including humans, and appeared even present in C.elegans, demonstrating its universal occurrence and stressing the value of progeroid repair-deficient mutants for normal aging.
 Moreover, this phenomenon of transcription stress was shown to be the direct consequence of DNA damage blocking elongating RNA polymerase and to explain a major part of all aging-related expression changes in many (post-mitotic) organs and tissues.
 As transcription is essential for all cellular processes, DNA-damage-driven transcription stress affects numerous cellular processes, found to change with aging, revealing how accumulation of DNA damage causes aging in most of the soma.
 CR largely prevented this decline of transcriptional output, indicating that CR reduces DNA damage levels and prolongs genome function and revealing how CR delays aging.
-These findings strengthen the link between DNA damage and aging, provide insight into the molecular mechanism underlying DR, establish Ercc1Δ/- mice as powerful model for identifying interventions to promote healthy aging, reveal untapped potential for reducing endogenous damage, and suggest a counterintuitive DR-like therapy for human progeroid genome instability syndromes and DR-like interventions for preventing neurodegenerative diseases.
+These findings strengthen the link between DNA damage and aging, provide insight into the molecular mechanism underlying CR, establish Ercc1Δ/- mice as powerful model for identifying interventions to promote healthy aging, reveal untapped potential for reducing endogenous damage, and suggest a counterintuitive CR-like therapy for human progeroid genome instability syndromes and CR-like interventions for preventing neurodegenerative diseases.
 Indeed, reducing calorie intake in CS and TTD children, which normally get extra nutrition as they are severely growth-retarded, induced dramatic improvements, most spectacularly in neurological performance, and most likely extends life expectancy, constituting the first therapeutic intervention for these dramatic syndromes.
 This stresses the clinical importance and the validity of the findings in the corresponding mouse mutants.

 In summary, this pioneering work places DNA damage at the basis of cancer and aging, highlights the flexible nature of aging and establishes the repair mutants as valid tools for identification of life- and healthspan-extending pharmaceutical and nutraceutical interventions in mammals.
-This opens new avenues for prevention or treatment of aging-related diseases.
+This opens new avenues for prevention or treatment of aging-related diseases, including cancer.